-- In a very large bowl, whisk together eggs, eggnog, sugar, nutmeg, cinnamon, salt and extract.
+- In a large bowl, whisk together eggs, eggnog, sugar, nutmeg, cinnamon, salt and extract.

-- Add bread cubes and stir gently to cover all the cubes with the egg mixture.
+- Add bread cubes, a large handful at a time, gently stirring in-between to coat evenly with the egg mixture.

-- Prepare the topping my stirring brown sugar, cinnamon and pecans in a small bowl to combine.
-Place in an airtight container, you’ll use this right before placing the casserole in the oven.
+- Prepare the topping by stirring brown sugar, cinnamon and pecans in a small bowl to combine.
+Place in an airtight container to store (if refrigerating overnight).
+You'll use this right before placing the casserole in the oven.